Worgav Principalities and Powers

 2.3.2 NPDX Die Size Assignments — Skills, Events, Picklists, Peculiarities

 Each in-game roll uses an appropriately sized NPDX die.
-Lower X → more volatile (raw instinct, rookie skills, gambling, fumbles on small pools).
+Lower X → more volatile (raw instinct, rookie skills, gambling, fumbling on small pools).
 Higher X → smoother and more predictable (mastery, large random tables).
-The following assignments are canonical; the GM may scale up or down by one die size to tune volatility for their campaign.
+The following assignments are canonical; the GM may scale up or down by one die size to tune the campaign’s volatility.

 Sizing principle.
-Pick X so that the body of the snake covers the “ordinary” outcomes you expect; let the N‑tail compress for catastrophic failure and the P‑tail inflate for runaway success.
+Pick X is for pick lists and fumble chains so that the body of the snake covers the “ordinary” outcomes you expect; let the N‑tail compress for catastrophic failure, and the P‑tail inflate for runaway success.
 If a picklist has K entries, use NPDX with X ≈ K (rounding up to a standard die size: 3, 4, 6, 8, 10, 12, 20, or 100).

 Champion at a decision point with branching outcome paths